 Education is another of Dominic’s abiding passions.
 He has taught at several leading musical institutions, including the The Royal College of Music in London, Dartington International Summer School and The American School of Modern Music in Paris.
 Since 1993, Dominic has also taught improvisation to classical pianists and opera singers at London's Royal Academy of Music and in 2006 directed the first ever jazz-singing masterclass at the Academy.
 He has also written two highly successful books, A Classical Approach to Jazz Piano Harmony and A Classical Approach to Jazz Piano Improvisation, both published worldwide by the Hal Leonard Corporation.

 Dominic is currently performing as a solo artist, with his trio, and continues to conduct orchestras worldwide.
-A new CD "Praeludium" by the Dominic Alldis Trio, featuring jazz improvisations on classical themes, was released in December 2015.
+His latest CD is "Praeludium" by the Dominic Alldis Trio, featuring jazz improvisations on classical themes.